Skip to main content

 • Work without vacations

-In these cases, the HR department should discuss the reasons for such behavior with an employee and try to help them.
-They also should inform security officers so they can conduct targeted technical monitoring of these employees.
-While there may be no signals of an ongoing attack during these periods, it’s important to constantly monitor critical events and detect anomalies.
+In these cases, the HR department should discuss the reasons for this behavior with the employee and try to facilitate a solution.
+They also should inform security officers so they can conduct targeted technical monitoring of the employees in question.
+While there may be no signals of an ongoing attack during these periods, it’s important to constantly monitor suspicious events and detect anomalies.

 Technical indicators of malicious insiders